 3-O-Ethyl Ascorbic Acid:

-It is formulated at a pH of around 4 to 5.5, whereas ascorbic acid is formulated at around a pH of 3.5, which can be very irritating.
+It is formulated at a pH of around 4 to 5.5, whereas ascorbic acid is formulated at about 3.5, which can irritate.
 Therefore, 3-O-Ethyl Ascorbic Acid is a fantastic option for sensitive skin users who may find L-Ascorbic Acid a tad harsh.

 Interestingly, 3-O-Ethyl Ascorbic Acid is soluble in water and oil, making it a versatile ingredient for various skincare products, such as serums, creams, and masks.